zootechdrum/friend_finder/README.md

 ### Code Snippet

-The below code returns a funtcion which then gets called which then gets called and passes the app argument into the function.
+The below code returns a function which then gets called which then gets called and passes the app argument into the function.
 This makes those specific routes that are available in that folder to users who make both "POST" and "GET" requests.